freedomofpress/securedrop/tails_files/README.md

 Type the administration password that you selected when starting Tails and hit enter.
 The installation process will download additional software and then open a text editor with a file called *torrc_additions*.

-Edit the file, inserting the *HidServAuth* information for your SecureDrop instance that you received during the [installation process](https://github.com/freedomofpress/securedrop/blob/develop/docs/install.md#finalize-the-installation-on-the-app-server).
-This information includes, among other things, the address to the Document Interface and your personal authentication string.
-The information from the installation process looks like the following:
+Edit the file, inserting the *HidServAuth* information for your SecureDrop instance that you received during the installation process.
+The values can be found in ```install_files/ansible-base/app-document-aths```.
+This information includes the address to the Document Interface and your personal authentication string, as seen in the example below:

 ```
 # add HidServAuth lines here